petervandenabeele/ruby_peter_v/README.md

   will happily choose a random entry (certainly with ActiveRecord first) which is a silent bug.

-  TODO: refactor : take a block (a "detect" with uniqueness check)

 ```
 $ irb
 2.0.0-p195 :001 > require 'ruby_peter_v'